isabella232/airavata-docs/Gateway-Configurations.md

 2. Add Storage Name, Description and create the resource.
 3. Then add data storage information in
 	- Data Movement Interfaces
-5. Similarly you can add multiple storage resources in to your gateway by selecting 'Register' from the left-hand-side menu.
+4. Similarly you can add multiple storage resources in to your gateway by selecting 'Register' from the left-hand-side menu.
-6. To view the added resources navigate to Admin Dashboard &#8658; Storage Resources &#8658; Browse
+5. To view the added resources navigate to Admin Dashboard &#8658; Storage Resources &#8658; Browse
-7. All the resources will be listed.
+6. All the resources will be listed.
 Gateway admin can view, edit, delete them.
+7. Although enable and disable can be done in registration it's functionality is not yet implemented.
 <br>
 <br>
-###<h3 id="Preference">GatewayPreferences for Resources</h3>
+###<h3 id="Preference">Gateway Management of Resources</h3>
-1. Navigate Admin Dashboard &#8658; Gateway Profile
+1. Navigate Admin Dashboard &#8658; Gateway Management
 2. Both compute resource and storage resource specific preferences are defined here.
 3. To add compute resource related preferences click "Add a Compute Resource Preference" and select the resource from the drop-down list.
 4. Add/select preferred options and click "Set preferences".